Nicolae Ceaușescu: Legacy

 Ceaușescu had a mixed reputation among international leaders of his time.
 In his memoir The Artful Albanian, Albanian communist leader Enver Hoxha remarked "As if Ceaușescu and company are to bring down imperialism!
 If the world waits for the Ceaușescus to do such a thing, imperialism will live for tens of thousands of years..."
 According to Pacepa, Libyan leader Muammar Gaddafi had an opposite interpretation, allegedly saying, "My brother!
 You are my brother for the rest of my life!".
-Ceaușescu even received praise from anti-communists with the Iran's shah Mohammad Reza Pahlavi acclaiming Ceaușescu leadership: "I would like to salute [Ceaușescu's] intransigent patriotism and ferocious will for independence.
+Ceaușescu even received praise from anti-communist figures, with the Iranian shah Mohammad Reza Pahlavi acclaiming Ceaușescu's leadership, stating in his 1979 memoir: "I would like to salute [Ceaușescu's] intransigent patriotism and ferocious will for independence.
 A veritable amity links me to him".

 He directed the construction of the Palace of the Parliament in Bucharest, which broke ground in June 1984.
 It was previously called The House of the People and The People's House.
 The building of the Palace of the Parliament was the most extreme expression of the Systematisation programme imposed by Ceaușescu upon Romania, being an urban planning programme used to convert villages into miniature cities.
 The main architect of the building was Anca Petrescu (1949–2013), who began her work on the building when she was 28 years old.
 The building was completed in 1997, after Ceaușescu's death in 1989.
 The Romanian Senate, which was originally housed in the former building of the Central Committee of the Romanian Communist Party, has been headquartered in the Parliamentary Palace since 2004.

 The Parliamentary Palace building has 1,100 rooms and is the largest civilian government building in the world as measured by volume in one continuous structure.
 (There are larger private sector buildings, mainly for the construction of aircraft, that have more continuous volume in one building, such as the Boeing Everett Factory.)
 Much of the building remains empty, being larger than the Parliament needs, though Parliament shares it with three museums and an international conference centre.
 It is also the heaviest building in the world, being constructed of 700,000 tonnes of steel and bronze, a million square feet of marble, and large amounts of crystal and wood.